Assassination of Ismail Haniyeh: Israel

 The Israel Defense Forces told CNN they "don't respond to reports in the foreign media".
 The IDF did not release new security guidelines for civilians.
 Heritage Minister Amihai Eliyahu praised the assassination, saying that it "makes the world a little better", and that killing him was "the right way to cleanse the world from this filth."
 Israel increased security measures at its diplomatic missions and Jewish sites worldwide.
 The security of Israel's delegation in the 2024 Summer Olympics was increased due to fears of potential attacks.
 Then-Defense Minister Yoav Gallant addressed troops at an Arrow missile air-defense battery, stating, "We don't want war, but we are preparing for all possibilities."
 In December 2024, Defense Minister Israel Katz confirmed Israel's responsibility in the assassination of Haniyeh while delivering a threat to the Yemeni Houthi movement, stating, "We will strike [the Houthis'] strategic infrastructure and decapitate its leaders.
 Just as we did to Haniyeh, Sinwar, and Nasrallah, in Tehran, Gaza, and Lebanon—we will do in Hodeidah and Sanaa."

 International

 The United Nations Security Council held an emergency session on 31 July following the assassination, during which China, Russia and Algeria condemned the killing.
-The United States, United Kingdom and France discussed Iranian support for "destabilising" actors in the Middle East, while Japan expressed concern over an all-out war in the region.
+The United States, United Kingdom and France discussed Iranian support for "destabilizing" actors in the Middle East, while Japan expressed concern over an all-out war in the region.
 UN Secretary-General António Guterres called the Israeli attacks on Tehran and in Beirut against Fuad Shukr a "dangerous escalation".
 A spokesman for the EU foreign policy chief, Josep Borrell, said that the bloc rejected "extrajudicial executions", adding that "No country, nor any nation stands to gain from further escalation in the Middle East".
 Following an extraordinary meeting in Jeddah, Saudi Arabia on 7 August, the Organisation of Islamic Cooperation issued a statement attributing "full responsibility" over the assassination to Israel, adding that it was a "serious infringement" of Iranian sovereignty.